NickIrizarry/Documentation/MFA-README.md

-# How to enable multi-factor authentication for Microsoft Teams and manage user permissions.
+# How to enable multi-factor authentication (MFA) for Microsoft Teams and manage user permissions.

 ## 1. Navigate to the Microsoft teams admin panel - link to admin panel below.